boazbk/tcs/lec_17_model_rand.md

 We start by showing the "only if" direction.
 Let $F\in \mathbf{BPP}$ and let $P$ be an RNAND++ program that computes $F$ as per [BPPdef](){.ref}, and let $a,b\in \N$ be such that on every input of length $n$, the program $P$ halts within at most $an^b$ steps.
 We will construct a NAND++ polynomial-time program $P'$ that computes a function $G$ satisfying the conditions of [eqBPPauxiliary](){.eqref}.
-As usual, we will allow ourselves some "syntactic sugar" in constructing this program, as it can always be eliminated with polynomial overhead.
+As usual, we will allow ourselves some "syntactic sugar" in constructing this program, as it can always be eliminated with polynomial overhead as in the proof of [NANDequiv-thm](){.ref}.
 The program $P'$ will first copy the bits in  positions $n,n+1,n+2,\ldots,n+an^b-1$ of its input into the variables `r_0`, `r_1`, $\ldots$, `r_`$\expr{an^b-1}$.
 We will also assume we have access to an extra index variable `j` which we can increase and decrease (which of course can be simulated via syntactic sugar).
 The program $P'$ will run the same operations of $P$ except that it will replace a line of the form